Jakob-Bach/AGD-Lab-2019-Task-1/README.md

 `CompareTextFiles.R` can be used to determine if submitted prediction files and reproduced prediction files are equivalent.

+`CombinePredictions.R` takes prediction files from multiple directories and creates a joint prediction by majority voting.
+This can be used as heterogeneous ensemble.

 ## Slytherin submissions

 Code to reproduce Slytherin submission scores - as presented in the joint meetings - can be found in the directory `submission_scrips/`.